 A. Despite the identified burden(s), identify how the requirements in the rules are still needed and reasonable

 compared to the burdens.

-It is important to require providers to record, track, and evaluate adverse outcomes to residents in an effort to correct
+It is important to require providers to record, track, and evaluate adverse outcomes to residents to correct any related

-any related deficient practices to assure the health, safety, and welfare of residents.
+deficient practices to ensure the health, safety, and welfare of residents.

 Impact on Other State or Local Governmental Units

 13. Estimate any increase or decrease in revenues to other state or local governmental units (i.e. cities, counties,

 school districts) as a result of the rule.
 Estimate the cost increases or reductions for other state or local